Religion in Bulgaria: Christianity

 According to the official census of the year 2021, Christianity was the dominant religion of Bulgaria adhered to by 64.7% of the population.
 Almost all Christians in Bulgaria are Eastern Orthodox, incorporated by the Bulgarian Orthodox Church, which was the religious belonging of 62.7% of the population in 2021.
 Eastern Orthodox Christianity is declared as being the "traditional religion" of Bulgaria in the country's constitution.
 In Bulgaria there are also Catholics, Protestants, and a small community of Armenians, followers of the Armenian Apostolic Church.

 However, Christianity has been on the decline since the early 1990s, the number of Bulgarian Christians having decreased in both absolute number and percentage from around 7,3 million or 86.6% of the population in the census of 1992 to 4,2 million, or the aforementioned 64.7%, in 2021; most of the decline has been in the Bulgarian Orthodox Church (from 7,2 million or 85.7% in 1992, to 4,1 million or the aforementioned 62.7% in 2021).
 Armenian Apostolics have also decreased; they were a few tens of thousands in the 1920s and are about five thousand today.
 On the other hand, over the same period the number of believers in other small Christian denominations present in the country has been stable or has increased moderately: Catholics have remained between forty and fifty thousand or 0.6% of the population, while Protestants and other non-Catholic and non-Orthodox Christians have grown from twenty thousand believers or 0.3% in 1992 to around eighty thousand or 1.3% in 2021.

 Protestantism in Bulgaria is represented by two different streams: older denominations that were established in the country in the 20th century, the most stable of which are Methodism, Congregationalism and Baptist Christianity, and newer denominations including Pentecostalism and small independent churches, and Restorationism, which includes Mormonism, the Jehovah's Witnesses and Unificationism.
 Half of the Protestants in Bulgaria are Slavic Bulgarians, while the other half are Romani Bulgarians.

+There are also old believer communities in Bulgaria, mainly in the village of Kazachko, inhabited by people with don and kuban cossack heritage.